A printout for your doctor

 Dear Doctor,

 Whooping cough is best recognised by hearing or seeing a whooping cough paroxysm.
-I therefore recommend that possible sufferers record a paroxysmal episode and show it to their doctor.
+I therefore recommend that patients record a paroxysmal episode and show it to their doctor.
 Seeing or hearing is believing!

 The majority don’t ‘whoop’.
 Most cases go unrecognised because the patient looks well, there are no physical signs and you never hear them cough.